woa-raphael/woa-raphael/guide/reinstall.md

 > Skip this step if you are only reinstalling/updating drivers

 > Replace `path\to\install.esd` with the actual path to install.esd.

-> If you are using an ISO file, the image file is located in the sources folder inside the ISO.
-Mount the ISO with Windows Explorer and then copy the path to it.

-> Replace `index:6` with `index:1` if your image is not from the link in this guide.

 ```cmd
 dism /apply-image /ImageFile:path\to\install.esd /index:6 /ApplyDir:X:\
 ```